bioaerosol/sylva-etl/README.md

 ```
 sudo apt install mongodb
 ```
 Then, enable MongoDBs access control as descriped at https://www.mongodb.com/docs/v3.4/tutorial/enable-authentication.
-This package will create its colletions in a database called "sylva".
+This package will create its collections in a database called "sylva".
 That's why you should create a dedicated user to be used by this package which has readWrite access to database "sylva", e.g.
 ```
 use admin
 db.createUser(